bitwiseworks/python-os2/Doc/library/logging.rst

    .. note:: If you are thinking of defining your own levels, please see the
       section on :ref:`custom-levels`.

-.. function:: getLevelName(lvl)
+.. function:: getLevelName(level)

-   Returns the textual representation of logging level *lvl*.
+   Returns the textual representation of logging level *level*.
 If the level is one of the predefined levels :const:`CRITICAL`, :const:`ERROR`, :const:`WARNING`, :const:`INFO` or :const:`DEBUG` then you get the corresponding string.
-If you have associated levels with names using :func:`addLevelName` then the name you have associated with *lvl* is returned.
+If you have associated levels with names using :func:`addLevelName` then the name you have associated with *level* is returned.
 If a numeric value corresponding to one of the defined levels is passed in, the corresponding string representation is returned.
-Otherwise, the string "Level %s" % lvl is returned.
+Otherwise, the string 'Level %s' % level is returned.

+   .. note:: Levels are internally integers (as they need to be compared in the
+      logging logic).
+This function is used to convert between an integer level and the level name displayed in the formatted log output by means of the ``%(levelname)s`` format specifier (see :ref:`logrecord-attributes`).

+   .. versionchanged:: 3.4
+      In Python versions earlier than 3.4, this function could also be passed a text level, and would return the corresponding numeric value of the level.
+      This undocumented behaviour was considered a mistake, and was removed in Python 3.4, but reinstated in 3.4.2 due to retain backward compatibility.

 .. function:: makeLogRecord(attrdict)